sridaranathiyappan/forumsri/RetailerMasterdocument.md

     - Customer record created with generation of unique code & internal reference unique document ID
     - Universal customer record to be created for each customer created in the application
     - Newly created universal record ID referent to be associated to customer record by updating.
     - Report data to be updated for new customer info.
-Count of customer will get increased for distributor & related company Salesperson.
+Count of customer will get increased for distributor & related company Retailer.
     - Customer record set with appropriate status based on workflow configuration.

 1. After Customer creation,